- INVESTORS

 Management and comments for the year

 Active and responsible forest management combined with an industry that adds value to the forest raw material is essential to secure the value of the forest asset.
-Since 1950, the sustainable harvesting level has more than doubled at the same time as the standing volume has increased by about 70%.
+Since the late 1940s, the sustainable harvesting level has more than doubled at the same time as the standing volume has increased by about 80%.
 The risk of infestation by pests is managed through diligent soil scarification, special protection against pine weevils and procedures to minimize the risk of infestation by spruce bark beetles.
 The stock of grazing moose is managed through hunting on land where SCA issues hunting licenses.
 SCA’s forest land is spread across large areas of northern Sweden, which means forest fires and storms usually only impact a limited part of the forest holding.
 The forest is therefore not insured.
-On the basis of the fire situation in previous years, SCA has drawn up procedures to minimize the risk of forest fires, particularly during longer periods of dry weather.
+On the basis of experiences of the fire situation in previous years, SCA has drawn up procedures to minimize the risk of forest fires, particularly during longer periods of dry weather.
+SCA jointly plans with the relevant reindeer husbandry communities in connection with forestry operations and wind power projects on SCA’s land.
+The participatory planning pertains to the adaptation of forest management activities, including the scheduling of harvest operations, the use of fertilizers, the selection of soil scarification method and the choice of tree species when replanting forests.
+For wind power projects, consultation may be carried out concerning the size of the wind farm and potential impact on reindeer herding with the relevant Sami communities, local residents and landowners in the area.

 Description of risk